-Besides that, you can also buy your ticket at the bus driver and the ticket machines at the airport.
-Keep in mind, that most of the times you need to pay by debit card if you want to buy a ticket at the bus driver.
+Besides that, you can also buy your ticket from the bus driver and the ticket machines at the airport.
+Keep in mind, that most of the time you need to pay by debit card if you want to buy a ticket from the bus driver.

 - Separate ticket for the train

-I would highly recommend to travel with a public transport card within the Netherlands.
-However, you can also buy a seperate ticket for the train.
+I would highly recommend traveling with a public transport card within the Netherlands.
+However, you can also buy a separate ticket for the train.
 You can buy a ticket ahead for the train on ns.nl/en.

 The AirExpressBus can take you from Eindhoven Airport to Amsterdam multiple times per day.
 It takes about 1 hour and 30 minutes.
 You can book your tickets on airexpressbus.com.
 On that website, you can also find the current prices and departure times.